Home | Volume 48 | Article number 123

 Study design and setting: this study is a cross-sectional with an analytical focus and prospective recruitment, aimed at achieving the above-mentioned objectives.
 The work was carried out over a period of 19 months, from the bibliographical research (September 2018 - April 2019), done at the Epidemiology Department to the data collection (May 2019 - January 2020), and the finalization (February 2020 - May 2020), at the University Psychiatric Center of Casablanca, Morocco.

-Study population: for the calculation of the sample the prevalence of schizophrenia in the literature (1%) and the desired precision (5%) had to be taken into account.
-Sample size = 320.
+Study population: for the calculation of the sample the prevalence of schizophrenia in the literature (1%) and the desired precision (5%) had to be taken into account (Sample size = 320).

-Inclusion criteria: age > 18-years-old, informed patients, and volunteers, patients with a diagnosis of schizophrenia according to DSM-5 criteria, any clinical form, patients already on neuroleptic treatment for at least a year.
+Inclusion criteria: age > 18-years-old, informed patients, and volunteers, patients with a diagnosis of schizophrenia according to DSM-5 criteria, any clinical form, and patients already on neuroleptic treatment for at least a year.

 Exclusion criteria: refusal of consent for the study, uncooperative patients, schizophrenia with neurological comorbidity or delayed mental, a schizoaffective, or depressive, or a bipolar disorder with psychotic manifestations.